profPlum/MOR_MoE/README.md

 * Finally after you've handled these things do `sbatch job.slurm`

 Model Evaluation Notes:
-* *Tensorboard* is important for evaluation, but these are the metrics which are most important:
+* *Weights and Biases* is important for evaluation, but these are the metrics which are most important:
   * All val metrics with data_loader_idx=1 postfix (the long-horizon dataset) are more important than data_loader_idx=0 (the short horizon dataset)
   * val_loss is very important too because it incorporates UQ and prediction quality (again data_loader_idx=1 is more important)
   * grad_inf_norm can be important to assess the stability of the model
   * the pytorch profiler tab can be useful for checking training performance
   * val_R^2 especially for the data_loader_idx=1 is very important (arguably the most)
-* In order to update tensorboard lightning_logs from another machine (don't run tensorboard on kahuna), use & modify this bashrc alias to your needs:
-`alias tb_update='mkdir -p /scratch/$USER/lightning_logs_kahuna; rsync -az --inplace --exclude="checkpoints" --progress $USER@kahuna.sandia.gov:~/MOR_MoE/lightning_logs/* /scratch/$USER/lightning_logs_kahuna/'`
-* Aside from tensorboard, most important model evaluation code is inside **JHTDB_operator.ipynb**, this notebook can:
+* Aside from Weights and Biases, most important model evaluation code is inside **JHTDB_operator.ipynb**, this notebook can:
   * perform learned simulations & comparison with DNS baseline
   * create 3d expert partition figures
-  * perform OOD detection using given OOD datasets and a chosen VI model
   * create energy spectrum figures for comparing learned simulation to DNS
-* Also the experimental code to validate the Bayesian predictive intervals and perform posterior-predictive checks is inside `pred_SBC_check.ipynb`

 *Important* Files:
 * JHTDB_sim_op.py: Integration of PDE solver & POU_net + dataset code (also includes some VI code)